polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/publish-a-pallet.md

 ## Publishing on crates.io

-**crates.io** allows permissionless publishing of Rust module.
-You could learn the procedure by following their guide on how to [publish on crates.io](https://doc.rust-lang.org/cargo/reference/publishing.html).
+**crates.io** allows permissionless publishing of Rust crates.
+You can learn the procedure by following their guide on how to [publish on crates.io](https://doc.rust-lang.org/cargo/reference/publishing.html).

-Once published, other developers could refer to your pallet in their `Cargo.toml` using the following snippet:
+Once published, other developers can refer to your pallet in their `Cargo.toml` using the following snippet:

 **`runtime/Cargo.toml`**